Pyr-0/CPP-Modules-42/cpp07/README.md

 C++ has 2 main uses of templates:
 <br /><br /> ![alt text](https://d1m75rqqgidzqn.cloudfront.net/wp-data/2022/09/15170233/image-8.png)

-### ```Classes Templates:```

-More often, you would design and use class templates, than function templates.
-In general, you use a class template to define an abstract type whose behavior is generic and is reusable, adaptable.

 ## Exercise 00: Start with a few functions <a name = "Ex00"></a>

 This first exercise introduces us to the concept of ```Function Templates```, and the use and call of custom templates in our programs.
+So here is a short introduction and exemplification on how they work.

 ### ```Function Templates:```